 The Grow Genie functions as an automatic plant watering system, which the company claims can keep plants of any size watered for up to 30 days.
 This system is ideally suited for those who want to keep plants indoors but often forget to water on a regular basis, or who are out of town often.
 It relies upon a wicking system which only provides water to the roots when they need it, and not too much.

 The cost of Grow Genie is $14.99 plus $6.99 shipping.
-The special TV offer allows you to receive a second Grow Genie by paying the extra shipping fee of $6.99 for a total price of $28.97.
+The special TV offer allows you to receive a second Grow Genie by paying an extra fee of $6.99 for a total price of $28.97.

 Grow Genie watering system can provide water for up to thirty days.
 The special watering system relies upon wicking technology.
 It is through this wicking process that plants can be watered for up to 30 days without users having to refill or re-water the plants.
 This process waters from the bottom up, thanks to the hydro wick technology.

 There is a wicking system built into this system and it is this wick which brings the water out of the reservoir to the roots.
 This technology is not brand new.
 It has been on the market in other forms for some time, and seems to have some success.
 The idea behind watering at the roots rather than trying to filter water down means that many plant watering systems can be built into the containers in which indoor plants are kept.
 Users traditionally watered the area beneath once every two weeks or so, based on the water gauge.
 The gauge indicated how much water had been consumed by the roots.